 In 2000 twenty-six networked computers were installed in a dedicated technology classroom in the Library.

 On 2nd April 2004 renovations were completed on the iconic De La Salle Building and it was handed over to Oakhill College by the Trustees of the De La Salle Brothers.
-The De La Salle Building commenced as the Brothers’ Training College in 1936 and later became part of the Australian Catholic University being refurbished with particular attention paid to protecting and preserving the building’s cultural significance and heritage.

 In 2005 four tennis courts were built at the northern end of BC Oval and the College farm was completely redeveloped (a large barn; a bigger plot for plants and vegetables; brand new sheep and cattle yards and security fencing).
 Also, work on Hermann Oval (named after Mr Hermann Fischer who for many years worked at the school as a volunteer farmhand) was completed.

-2006 marked two important anniversaries: the 70th anniversary of Oakhill College and the centenary of the De La Salle Brothers in Australia whose first school was opened in Armidale in 1906.
+2006 marked two important anniversaries: the 70th Anniversary of Oakhill College and the centenary of the De La Salle Brothers in Australia whose first school was opened in Armidale in 1906.

 On 27th October 2006, the Centenary Sports Centre was officially opened by former Principal, Br Ambrose Payne.
 Its two basketball courts, with electronic scoreboards, also provided a very comfortable space for functions and whole College assemblies.
 A fully-equipped kitchen, gymnasium, heated swimming pool, offices, audio-visual equipment and foyer replete with Oakhill memorabilia are other features of a modern, versatile building which then Principal, Br Chris Gorringe, described as “a testament to the vision and hard work of all those involved in its planning and construction” and says of it that “its name acts as a tribute to the contributions of all staff, parents, students, past students and, of course Brothers who have been involved in Lasallian education in Australia, and especially at Oakhill, during the past 100 years.”

+In 2007 Brother Ken Ormerod was appointed Oakhill College’s 18th Principal.
+In 2007 the campus was extensively wired, paradoxically, for ‘wireless’ network connectivity, and Interactive Whiteboards were installed in classrooms.
 The old 25-metre swimming pool constructed by the Fathers Association in the early 1960’s was covered and, with attendant drainage works, converted to an underground water tank capable of storing up to 700,000 litres of water.

 On 1st January 2008 Oakhill College incorporated and became Oakhill College Ltd. The new nine-member Board was chaired by Br John Pill and replaced the former Advisory Board which was formed in 1977.
 The new Board was vested with the responsibility of governing the College and supporting and promoting it as a Catholic school in the tradition of St John Baptist de La Salle.